🇬🇧 Carrying the Tortellini's golf sticks

 To make things clearer, here we have a tree of the structure we are going to implement:

-2. The filters folder, which will contain our countermeasures and defensive mechanisms ( wtf are you talking about there is a bunch of crap inside here)
+folder, which will contain our countermeasures and defensive mechanisms ( wtf are you talking about there is a bunch of crap inside here) - the

-3. the sites folder, which will contain the domains for our red team operation and relative logfiles
+folder, which will contain the domains for our red team operation and relative logfiles - the

-4. the upstreams folder, which will contain the entire upstreams part
+folder, which will contain the entire upstreams part - the

 .